sacerd-OS/sacerd-OS/README.md

 ### 🐱 About Me
 - They/them pronouns
-- Avid enjoyer of Horace and Cicero
+- Avid enjoyer of Horace and Catullus
 - I really like cats
-- I really enjoy (and contribute to) [Catppuccin](https://github.com/catppuccin/)
+- I love (and also contribute to) [Catppuccin](https://github.com/catppuccin/)

 ### 🐈 Interests